Stanley Maxted: WWII journalist

 Following the war, it was reported that a card bearing Stanley Maxted's name was found in the records of the Gestapo offices in Berlin, along with a list of the broadcasts he had made for the BBC.
 Reportedly, one broadcast was noted as being particularly disliked by Nazi leader Heinrich Himmler.

 Maxted returned to Toronto once again on 29 December 1945 after the close of the war, but his stay in Canada was short-lived.
 In 1946, he was back in Europe filming, Theirs is the Glory, a documentary that recruited surviving veterans to re-enact the Battle of Arnhem using the actual devastated buildings at Arnhem as the set.
 Maxted both narrated and appeared as himself in the film.

 Acting career

 After his film debut in Theirs is the Glory, Sir Laurence Olivier asked Maxted to join the cast of Born Yesterday on stage at the Garrick Theatre in London in 1947.
 In 1949, he appeared in The Way Back at the Westminster Theatre, which also starred Richard Attenborough.

 After providing narration for the documentary films, The Victory Parade (1946) and Oslo 1947 (1947), Maxted appeared in an uncredited role in the comedy film I Was a Male War Bride starring Cary Grant.
 Maxted continued to add to his acting credits until 1958, when his health began to decline.
+His last acting role was in the sci-fi horror film Fiend Without a Face in 1958.
 His performances included five episodes of BBC Sunday-Night Theatre, a series of television plays performed live.